Eminem: 2020–2023: Music to Be Murdered By and Curtain Call 2

-He announced on September 28, 2021, on his social media that he would be featured in a song with Polo G and Mozzy called "Last One Standing" by Skylar Grey for the soundtrack of the film, Venom: Let There Be Carnage, released on September 30, 2021.

-Eminem performed alongside LL Cool J at the Rock and Roll Hall of Fame ceremony on October 30, 2021.

-On February 13, 2022, Eminem performed at the Super Bowl LVI halftime show alongside Dr. Dre, Snoop Dogg, Kendrick Lamar, and Mary J. Blige, with surprise appearances from 50 Cent and Anderson.
-Paak.

-Eminem announced on May 23, 2022, on his Instagram that he and CeeLo Green will collaborate on a new track titled "The King and I" which will be produced by Dr. Dre and will appear on the Baz Luhrmann's Elvis movie soundtrack.
-It was released on June 16, 2022, a week prior to its announced date.
+Eminem was featured alongside Polo G and Mozzy on Skylar Grey's song "Last One Standing" for the soundtrack of the film Venom: Let There Be Carnage, released September 30, 2021.
+He performed with LL Cool J at the Rock and Roll Hall of Fame ceremony on October 30, 2021.
+On February 13, 2022, Eminem performed at the Super Bowl LVI halftime show alongside Dr. Dre, Snoop Dogg, Kendrick Lamar, and Mary J. Blige.
+Eminem and CeeLo Green collaborated on "The King and I", produced by Dr. Dre, for Baz Luhrmann's Elvis soundtrack.
+On June 24, 2022, Eminem and Snoop Dogg released the song "From the D to the LBC" and publicly reconciled.

-On June 24, 2022, Eminem and Snoop Dogg released a song entitled "From the D to the LBC" to squash their beef which started with an interview of Snoop Dogg with Breakfast Club and a subsequent diss by Eminem on the song "Zeus" from Music to be Murdered By – Side B. Eminem had previously confirmed on "Killer (Remix)" that Dr. Dre had stepped in to squash the beef, but Snoop announced a collaboration to squash it once and for all.
-The two had previously collaborated on the track "Bitch Please II" from Eminem's sophomore album The Marshall Mathers LP.
-The song's music video was also released the same day after the two unveiled it at Apefest.

-Eminem announced his second greatest hits album on July 11, 2022, entitled Curtain Call 2, which is a sequel to his first compilation Curtain Call: The Hits.
-The album will cover his albums from Relapse to Music to Murdered By, as well as collaborations and songs from movie soundtracks.
-It was released on August 5, 2022, and also includes "The King and I", "From the D 2 the LBC", and an additional new track named Is This Love ('09) featuring 50 Cent.
+Eminem announced his second greatest hits album, Curtain Call 2, on July 11, 2022.
+The sequel to 2005's Curtain Call: The Hits, it covers albums from Relapse through Music to Be Murdered By, collaborations, and soundtrack songs.
+Released on August 5, 2022, it includes "The King and I", "From the D 2 the LBC", and a new track "Is This Love ('09)" featuring 50 Cent.
+Eminem was inducted into the Rock and Roll Hall of Fame in 2022, with Dr. Dre presenting.